-Despite government efforts to educate the public, specifically employers of domestic helpers about their responsibilities, there are still abuses that take place.
+Despite government efforts to educate the public, specifically employers of domestic helpers, about their responsibilities, there are still abuses that take place.
 Whether ignorance or openly breaching the law, it’s anybody’s interpretation.

 When foreign domestic workers violate the law — working at premises not described in their contracts, selling goods or doing paid service during days off or slapping young ward in public — it is likely they appear in the news or their photos go viral on social media.
-But when employers blatantly disobey the law, it might not get resolved even after the whole two-year employment contract comes to a close.
+But when employers blatantly disobey the law, it might not get resolved even after the entire two-year employment contract comes to a close.

 Here are the common violations of the law employers of domestic helpers commit towards them:

-1. They require their helpers to do house work before they leave on their day off.
+1. They require their helpers to do housework before they leave on their day off.

 2. They fail to pay their helper’s wages on time.